emilyfeder/stream-adventure/README.md

         //this event occurs when there is no more data to be sent.
     });

-When you use a pipe, it will deal with these events.
+When you use a pipe, it will handle those events for you.
 Again, use the documentation for the particular stream to learn what exactly it is doing to the data.
 For example, split() converts the data into a string and separates it by newlines, now the data passed into the next piped stream is chunked into lines.

 For example: